professorengima/OpenCL-HPEC-2020/README.md

 Given the flexibility of the FPGA, we looked at two execution models.

-Using the OpenCL Nomenclature our models were:
+Using the OpenCL Nomenclature our models are:

 * NDRANGE -  An N-Dimensional Execution Range [SIMD parallelism]